ymoldabe/backend/wheres-my-pizza/QUESTIONS.md

 - [ ] Yes
 - [ ] No

-### Is the program free of external packages except for pgx/v5 and github.com/rabbitmq/amqp091-go?
+### Is the program free of external packages except for pgx/v5 and official AMQP client?
 - [ ] Yes
 - [ ] No

 ## Architecture
-### Does the application have clearly separated service components (Order Service, Kitchen Workers, Tracking Service)?
+### Is the application structured according to microservices architecture principles?
 - [ ] Yes
 - [ ] No

-### Does the application implement proper message queue patterns using RabbitMQ?
+### Does the application have clearly separated service responsibilities (Order Service, Kitchen Workers, Tracking Service, Notification Subscriber)?
 - [ ] Yes
 - [ ] No

-### Does the application implement proper database integration with PostgreSQL?
+### Does the application implement proper message queue patterns (Work Queue, Publish/Subscribe, Routing)?
 - [ ] Yes
 - [ ] No

-### Are components properly decoupled with clear interfaces between services?
+### Are components properly decoupled through RabbitMQ message broker?
 - [ ] Yes
 - [ ] No

-## Database Implementation
-### Does the program correctly create and use the orders table with all required fields?
+### Does the system follow proper separation of concerns between services?
 - [ ] Yes
 - [ ] No

+## Database Setup and Schema
-### Does the program correctly create and use the order_items table?
+### Does the program correctly create all required database tables (orders, order_items, order_status_log, workers)?
 - [ ] Yes
 - [ ] No

-### Does the program correctly create and use the order_status_log table?
+### Does the orders table contain all required fields with proper constraints?
 - [ ] Yes
 - [ ] No

-### Does the program correctly create and use the workers table?
+### Does the order_items table properly reference orders with foreign key?
 - [ ] Yes
 - [ ] No

-### Does the program handle database connection failures gracefully?
+### Does the order_status_log table track all status changes with timestamps?
 - [ ] Yes
 - [ ] No

-## RabbitMQ Implementation
-### Does the program correctly set up RabbitMQ exchanges (orders_direct, notifications_fanout)?
+### Does the workers table manage worker registration and monitoring?
 - [ ] Yes
 - [ ] No

+## RabbitMQ Configuration
-### Does the program correctly set up and use kitchen_queue with proper durability?
+### Does the program correctly set up required exchanges (orders_direct, notifications_fanout)?
 - [ ] Yes
 - [ ] No

-### Does the program implement Work Queue pattern for order distribution?
+### Does the program create all required queues with proper durability settings?
 - [ ] Yes
 - [ ] No

-### Does the program implement Publish/Subscribe pattern for notifications?
+### Does the program configure priority queues with x-max-priority parameter?
 - [ ] Yes
 - [ ] No

-### Does the program handle RabbitMQ connection failures with automatic reconnection?
+### Does the program implement proper routing keys for different order types?
 - [ ] Yes
 - [ ] No

+### Does the program handle RabbitMQ connection failures and reconnection?
+- [ ] Yes
+- [ ] No

 ## Order Processing
-### Does the program accept orders through REST API with proper validation?
+### Does the Order Service accept HTTP POST requests for new orders?
 - [ ] Yes
 - [ ] No

-### Does the program correctly calculate order totals and store in database?
+### Does the program validate order data according to specified rules?
 - [ ] Yes
 - [ ] No

-### Does the program publish orders to RabbitMQ queues correctly?
+### Does the program calculate total amounts and assign priorities correctly?
 - [ ] Yes
 - [ ] No

-### Does the program process orders exactly once (no duplicates)?
+### Does the program generate proper order numbers in ORD_YYYYMMDD_NNN format?
 - [ ] Yes
 - [ ] No

-## Kitchen Workers Implementation
-### Does the program support multiple kitchen workers working simultaneously?
+### Does the program store orders in PostgreSQL within transactions?
 - [ ] Yes
 - [ ] No

-### Does the program implement round-robin distribution among workers?
+### Does the program publish order messages to RabbitMQ kitchen queue?
 - [ ] Yes
 - [ ] No

-### Does the program track worker status and registration in database?
+## Kitchen Worker Implementation
+### Do Kitchen Workers consume orders from the correct queues?
 - [ ] Yes
 - [ ] No

-### Does the program handle worker disconnections gracefully?
+### Do Kitchen Workers update order status to 'cooking' when processing starts?
 - [ ] Yes
 - [ ] No

-### Does the program simulate cooking process with configurable duration?
+### Do Kitchen Workers simulate cooking process with configurable duration?
+- [ ] Yes
+- [ ] No

+### Do Kitchen Workers update order status to 'ready' upon completion?
+- [ ] Yes
+- [ ] No

+### Do Kitchen Workers acknowledge messages only after successful database updates?
+- [ ] Yes
+- [ ] No

+## Multiple Workers Support
+### Does the program support multiple kitchen workers simultaneously?
+- [ ] Yes
+- [ ] No

+### Does the program distribute orders evenly among available workers using round-robin?
+- [ ] Yes
+- [ ] No

+### Does the program register workers in the PostgreSQL workers table?
+- [ ] Yes
+- [ ] No

+### Does the program track worker status and performance metrics?
+- [ ] Yes
+- [ ] No

+### Does the program handle worker disconnections gracefully?
 - [ ] Yes
 - [ ] No